Methods of Survey Data Collection

 Getting information in person may be the most personal approach and most effective way of gaining trust and cooperation from the respondent.
 It is easier to react to puzzled facial expressions, answer questions, probe for clarification, or redirect responses.
 Face to face contact is particularly useful to detect respondent discomfort when discussing sensitive issues or attempts to respond in a socially desirable way.

 The in-person interview is usually more costly than any other data collection method.
 Interviewers must be trained and flown to geographic areas or found and trained within the area of study.
 It may be unrealistic to send interviewers into areas of high-density housing or high crime which may result in an important demographic left out of the study.

 Telephone interviews are less expensive than in-person interviews and may be more or less expensive than mailings, depending on the numbers involved.
-Access to some people is easier by telephone, however, even in this technical age, not everyone has one.
+Access to some people is easier by telephone.
+However, there may still be some people who are not reachable by phone.

 Fewer interviewers are needed to conduct telephone than in-person interviews; if interviewers call from the same location, they can clarify questions with each other, assuring greater standardization and reliability.